Salima26/vpn-crack/README.md

 Setup: Follow the instructions provided in the README file to configure the crack.

 Begin bypassing VPN restrictions effortlessly with VPN Crack!
 For more detailed information, visit our Wiki.
+>
+We hope you find VPN Crack useful.
+Remember, using cracked software comes with risks.
+>

+***Disclaimer: This software is provided for educational purposes only.
+Unauthorized use of cracked software is illegal and may result in legal consequences.
+By downloading and using VPN Crack, you agree to assume all responsibility for your actions.***